-What GLP-1s Help With, And What Your Body Still Needs From You
+What GLP-1 Medications Help With, And What Your Body Still Needs From You

 A measuring tape and weight scale to show that weight loss on GLP-1 is on everyone's mind.

 Semaglutide (Wegovy, Ozempic) copies a hormone your body already makes called GLP-1 (glucagon-like peptide-1).
-This hormone is released in the gut after you eat, and it sends signals to your brain that help control hunger, cravings, and blood sugar.
+GLP-1 is produced mostly in the gut after you eat and works with the brain and other organs to help regulate hunger, cravings, fullness, and blood sugar.

 Tirzepatide (Mounjaro) goes a step further.
 It is a dual agonist, which means it targets both GLP-1 and GIP (glucose-dependent insulinotropic polypeptide), another gut hormone that helps your body handle insulin and also communicates with hunger and reward centers in the brain.